cs-fullstack-2019-fall/python-classobject-b-cw-LilPrice-Code/README.md

 # python-classObject_b-cw
+Good work.
+See index.py for comments 3/3 Score : 5
 Start with a main function and make each problem a function.
 Call those functions from your main function.

 ### Problem 1: